 Florence is often called the best city in the world.
-It came out top of the list in the Conde Nast Traveler Reader’s Choice Awards for the second year in a row.
-I took some photos of Florence that will give you an idea of what Florence is like, if you haven’t been, and bring back memories if you have.
+It was ranked top of the list in the Conde Nast Traveler Reader's Choice Awards for two years in a row.
+I took some photos of Florence that will give you an idea of what it is like, if you haven't been, and bring back memories if you have.

 We spent two days in Florence and did everything below as well as squeeze in a visit to the Leaning Tower of Pisa in that time.
 By the end of our two days we were utterly exhausted.
 According to our step counters, this was also the day we did the most steps ever.

 If you have more time in Florence, check out this ultimate list of things to do in Florence.